rept0id/cern-httpd/README.md

 The content of the `www` directory is what gets copied and acts as the server's root directory.
 You can modify the content there as you wish.

+## Development

+Most of this project is simply a wrapper to make it work both locally and with Docker.

+For example, the `www` folder contains documents meant to be served.

+Few exceptions are those that deserve the most attention during development of this project :

+- The `deps` folder includes dependencies, such as a tarball of the original CERN httpd code (you can find the source below in "Resources").
+- The `patch` folder contains only the modified files necessary to make CERN httpd functional in modern environments.
+It includes updated copies of the original files, maintaining the same directory structure, but only for the files that have changed.
+To apply the patch, copy the contents of the `patch` folder into a directory containing the original CERN httpd source code.
+This will update the source code to ensure compatibility with today's systems.
+(This process is part of what the Docker wrapper handles, among other tasks.)

 ## Resources

 - CERN HTTPd source code: [https://www.w3.org/Daemon/httpd/w3c-httpd-3.0A.tar.gz](https://www.w3.org/Daemon/httpd/w3c-httpd-3.0A.tar.gz)